 Drive for about 40 minute south of Carmel-by-the-Sea to reach Big Sur, one of the most gorgeous day trips from Sacramento on our list.
 The place is world-famous for its winding turns, seaside cliffs, and scenic views.
 Its pristine beaches, hidden coves, and picturesque waterfalls has earned Big Sur the fame of one of the most beautiful coastlines in the world.

-You can spend the entire day exploring Big Sur or combine it with a visit to Carmel-by-the-Sea.
+TIP: You can spend the entire day exploring Big Sur or combine your trip with a visit to Carmel-by-the-Sea.
 Either way, it promises to take your breath away.
 Moreover, it has all the chances to become one of your favorite day trips from Sacramento.